My attempt at demystifying dependency injection

 Just so you can’t say I’m not providing anything solid, here’s how I’m using it in our current app:

-2. We have a basic home brewed scheduled task framework that, given the name of a task you want to run (say /run Emailer runs the EmailerTask), instantiates the requested task class, and runs it.
-We use the container at the point of instantiation, effectively treating each “task” class as a controller from above, filling all the dependencies it needs down the object graph.
+), instantiates the requested task class, and runs it.
+We use the container at the point of instantiation, effectively treating each “task” class as a controller from above, filling all the dependencies it needs down the object graph. - We also fire off the scheduled task app by doing an

-In all, we call IoC.Resolve only 4 times in our app, and it handles everything for us.
+only 4 times in our app, and it handles everything for us.
 We usually forget it’s even there, and take its services for granted when working with legacy applications that don’t have it.

 Now, what if you’re using WebForms?
 Well, you’re not *completely* out of luck.
 It’s a pain, to be sure, but still doable.